 And if that’s the kind of blog you want to build, then this is one of the best blog examples for you.

-For those in the health or fitness niche, one of the best fitness blog examples to help you get yours on the right track is the Nerd Fitness blog.
+For those in the health, fitness or wellness niche, one of the best fitness blog examples to help you get yours on the right track is the Nerd Fitness blog.

-Established in 2009 by Steve Kamb, the blog focuses on helping busy people stay in shape.
+Established in 2009 by Steve Kamb, the blog focuses on helping busy people stay in shape (which is clear from their homepage).
 The blog also covers mindset, nutrition, and anything that can help readers live a healthy, happy life.

 With over a million unique visitors a month, this is definitely a fitness blog that is loved by its target audience.
 But what key lessons can you glean from the rise and success of the Nerd Fitness blog?

 - Fun writing style.
 Many people feel pressured to get into shape.
 The Nerd Fitness blog goes against the grain and makes getting fit fun with its humorous approach.